elisacristof/dncs_project/README.md

 ## EXECUTION
 The user needs to download this repository to their PC.
 From the Bash software, the user must move to the corresponding folder and run the python file `gui.py`.
 The window will appear, from which the user can choose the desired pc number and confirm it.
 Then all the scripts are created and/or updated with the relative command lines.
+Finally, the user can decide whether to edit the files, implementing routing if necessary, or run the `vagrant up` command to activate all Virtual Machines.